Eighonet/GCT-TTE/baselines/README.md

 - `MURAT.py` -- is the implementation of the baseline from: Yaguang Li, Kun Fu, Zheng Wang, Cyrus Shahabi, Jieping Ye, and Yan Liu.
 2018.
 Multi-task Representation Learning for Travel Time Estimation.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD '18).
 Association for Computing Machinery, New York, NY, USA, 1695–1704. https://doi.org/10.1145/3219819.3220033

-- `deepi2t.py` -- is the implementation of the baseline from: https://arxiv.org/pdf/1907.03381.pdf
+- `deepi2t.py` -- is the implementation of the baseline from: Lan, Wuwei & Xu, Yanyan & Zhao, Bin.
+(2019).
+Travel Time Estimation without Road Networks: An Urban Morphological Layout Representation Approach. https://arxiv.org/pdf/1907.03381.pdf

 - `deepist.py` -- is the implementation of the baseline from: Tao-yang Fu and Wang-Chien Lee.
 2019.
 DeepIST: Deep Image-based Spatio-Temporal Network for Travel Time Estimation.
 In Proceedings of the 28th ACM International Conference on Information and Knowledge Management (CIKM '19).
 Association for Computing Machinery, New York, NY, USA, 69–78. https://doi.org/10.1145/3357384.3357870